gauravshankarcan/prom-snow/README.md

 ## Source Code Example

-The git repo with the sample template to be configured is [provide here for reference](https://github.com/gauravshankarcan/prom-snow)
+The git repo with the sample template to be configured is [provided here for reference](https://github.com/gauravshankarcan/prom-snow)

 ## Constructing the Proxy to your ITSM tool